KaiyangZhou/mixstyle-release/README.md

 **########## Updates ############**

+**[06-10-2022]** New paper "[On-Device Domain Generalization](https://arxiv.org/abs/2209.07521)" is out!
+Code, models and datasets: https://github.com/KaiyangZhou/on-device-dg.

-*12-10-2021*: Please note that the latest version for Dassl is `v0.5.0` (the changes might affect the performance if the original images are not square).
+**[12-10-2021]** Please note that the latest version for Dassl is `v0.5.0` (the changes might affect the performance if the original images are not square).
 See [this](https://github.com/KaiyangZhou/Dassl.pytorch#whats-new) for more details.

-*06-07-2021*: Extension of our ICLR'21 paper is out: [MixStyle Neural Networks for Domain Generalization and Adaptation](https://arxiv.org/abs/2107.02053).
+**[06-07-2021]** Extension of our ICLR'21 paper is out: [MixStyle Neural Networks for Domain Generalization and Adaptation](https://arxiv.org/abs/2107.02053).
 This work extends the conference version mainly in the following ways: 1) A simple algorithmic extension enabling MixStyle to cope with unlabeled data; 2) New evidence showing that MixStyle works exceptionally well with extremely limited labels; 3) New experiments covering semi-supervised domain generalization and unsupervised domain adaptation.
 Code for reproducing the new experiments is available at `imcls/`.

-*28-06-2021*: A new implementation of MixStyle is out, which merges `MixStyle2` to `MixStyle` and switches between random and cross-domain mixing using `self.mix`.
+**[28-06-2021]** A new implementation of MixStyle is out, which merges `MixStyle2` to `MixStyle` and switches between random and cross-domain mixing using `self.mix`.
 The new features can be found [here](https://github.com/KaiyangZhou/Dassl.pytorch/issues/23).

-*12-04-2021*: A variable `self._activated` is added to MixStyle to better control the computational flow.
+**[12-04-2021]** A variable `self._activated` is added to MixStyle to better control the computational flow.
 To deactivate MixStyle without modifying the model code, one can do
 ```python
 def deactivate_mixstyle(m):
     if type(m) == MixStyle: